saitaiky/notebook/docs/docs/software-development/programming/python/functions/string.md

 ---

 ## String Interpolation
 String interpolation is a process substituting values of variables into placeholders in a string.
-For instance, if you have a template for saying hello to a person like "Hello {Name of person}, nice to meet you!", you would like to replace the placeholder for name of person with an actual name.
+For instance, if you have a template for saying hello to a person like "Hello \{Name of person\}, nice to meet you!", you would like to replace the placeholder for name of person with an actual name.
 This process is called string interpolation.

 ### f-strings (formatted strings)
 Python supports multiple ways to format text strings.
 These include %-formatting [1], str.format() [2], and string.Template [3].
 Each of these methods have their advantages, but in addition have disadvantages that make them cumbersome to use in practice.
 This PEP proposed to add a new string formatting mechanism: Literal String Interpolation.
 In this PEP, such strings will be referred to as "f-strings", taken from the leading character used to denote such strings, and standing for "formatted strings".